Testosterone + LH + FSH Panel

 • Gonadal steroids

-The hypothalamic-pituitary-testicular (HPT) axis is primarily responsible for male reproduction, development, and maintenance of male sexual traits.
+The hypothalamic-pituitary-testicular (HPT) axis is primarily responsible for male reproduction, the development, and the maintenance of male sexual traits.

-The male reproductive hormonal cascade is regulated by GnRH, which is the key regulator.
+The primary regulator is GnRH, which controls the male reproductive hormonal cascade.
 Through a closed-loop feedback system, the HPT axis maintains a dynamic equilibrium of serum levels of reproductive hormones.

-The functional disorganization, at any level, of this general circuit will have transitory or definitive implications on the genital sphere of the male and, more precisely, on his fertility.
+The functional disorganization, at any level, of this general circuit will have transitory or definitive implications for the genital sphere of the male and, more precisely, on his fertility.

 What is Hypogonadism?

 Hypogonadism is classified into two main categories: primary and secondary.
 There is no universal cause for this.
-These two testosterone deficiency types may be either inherited or caused by a particular event in life, like infections or injuries.
+These two types of testosterone deficiency may be either inherited or caused by a particular event in life, like infections or injuries.
 Sometimes, these disorders may happen together at once.

-The hormonal and reproductive function of the testicles (gonads) is regulated through interactions among the hypothalamus, the pituitary gland, and the gonads (commonly known as the hypothalamic-pituitary-gonadal axis [HPGA] or HPTA).
+The hypothalamus, the pituitary gland, and the gonads (also called the hypothalamic-pituitary-gonadal axis [HPGA] or HPTA) work together to control the testosterone levels and reproductive function of the gonads.
 The three glands communicate through a cascade of hormones and a self-regulating feedback loop that controls the generation of each hormone.
-The release of gonadotropin-releasing hormone (GnRH) from the hypothalamus regulates the secretion of other hormones (gonadotropins) that influence the testicles by way of the pituitary.
-GnRH controls the anterior pituitary secretion of two gonadotropin hormones- luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The release of GnRH from the hypothalamus regulates the secretion of other hormones (gonadotropins) that influence the testicles by way of the pituitary.
+GnRH controls the anterior pituitary secretion of two gonadotropin hormones: luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Luteinizing hormone regulates the production and secretion of testosterone through the Leydig cells of the testes, while FSH stimulates the production of sperm.

 • Primary hypogonadism is a hypergonadotropic condition (higher than normal levels of LH and FSH).
 This occurs when the testicles fail to produce sufficient testosterone levels to suppress the production of LH and FSH.
 As a result, LH and FSH levels are elevated while testosterone levels are decreased.
 The pituitary gland tries to increase testosterone to no avail, even after increasing LH and FSH.